RSamaium/RPG-JS/readme.md

 > It only works on NodeJS version 14.
 You can help with the development to make it work on version 16 (you will have to update Webpack and Node SASS in packages/compiler)

+## Community

+I am pleased to announce the opening of the RPGJS discussion forum.
+Do you need help?
+Go to [https://community.rpgjs.dev](https://community.rpgjs.dev) and ask your question!

 ## Summary

 * [Features](#features)